MicrosoftDocs/win32/desktop-src/WmiSdk/using-wmi.md

 ---
-Description: 'Roadmap to using WMI to obtain data for client scripts and applications or to provide data to WMI from an application.'
+Description: Roadmap to using WMI to obtain data for client scripts and applications or to provide data to WMI from an application.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'd9a3741c-313f-4b63-8588-696a10d370f5'
+ms.assetid: d9a3741c-313f-4b63-8588-696a10d370f5
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: Using WMI
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Using WMI